The Definition of Walled Gardens

 Service Network and Qube.

-might get to sample programs but would have to pay a small Pay Per View
+sample content but would have to pay a small pay per view or video

 advertisements, electronic

-Walled gardens can be quite large (like AOL) and are used in numerous
+Walled Gardens can be quite large (such as AOL) and are used in

 environments including mobile phones, television, Intranet and